Lift Up My Soul: 15 Days of Prayer with Saint Elizabeth Ann Seton

 — Elizabeth Seton to Simon Gabriel Bruté, January 1816

-- Am I living as a spiritual parent to others, whether my own children or other people in my life?
-How am I doing this?
+Am I living as a spiritual parent to others, whether my own children or other people in my life?
+How is God calling me to do this?